 Where to Eat in Lassen

-Lassen Volcanic National Park doesn’t feature a lodge with dining.
-Visitors need to be prepared to pack in their food.
+Lassen Volcanic National Park doesn’t feature a lodge with dining, so visitors need to be prepared to pack their own food.

 Manzanita Lake Camper Store

-Forget something basic, then stop by the camp store .
-It sells salads, sandwiches, s’mores kits, soft-serve ice cream, beverages along with apparel.
-Rent kayaks for Manzanita Lake too.
+If you need something basic, stop by the camp store.
+It sells salads, sandwiches, s’mores kits, soft-serve ice cream, beverages, and apparel.
+You can also rent kayaks for Manzanita Lake.

 Open seasonally from May until early October.